 Emptying and Cleaning Your Urinary Catheter Bag

 You have an indwelling urinary catheter.
 This drains urine from your bladder into a bag.
-The bag can be one that is used at the bedside.
-Or it can be a smaller bag that is strapped to the leg.
-Follow the numbered steps below to empty and clean a urinary bag.
+The bag can be one that is used at your bedside.
+Or it can be a smaller bag that is strapped to your leg.
+Follow the steps below to empty and clean a urinary bag.

 Step 1.
 Drain the bag

 Wash your hands well with soap and water to prevent infecting the urinary catheter and bag.

 If the short drainage tube is inserted into a pocket on the bag, take the drainage tube out of the pocket.

 Hold the drainage tube over a toilet or measuring container.
 Open the valve.